maarten-pennings/6502/2emulation/README.md

 }
 ```

-The results are great.
 We made a trace of the JMP 0000 program in the same way as before (just after reset):

 ```text
 Welcome to AddrDataSpy6502